calebegg/try-acl2/tutorial.md

 <section>
 You can use the single quote mark as a type of shorthand for creating lists.
 Unlike with `(list ...)`, the single quote marker also "quotes" the items inside of it.
 While `(list 1 2 (+ 1 2))` would be the same as `(list 1 2 3)`, `'(1 2 (+ 1 2))` is the same as `(list 1 2 (list '+ 1 2))`.

 The single quoted + sign, `'+` is called a "symbol".
-You can use the single quote to create a symbol out of any simple sequence of characters, such as `'not-found`, `'valid`, or `'1+1`.
+You can use the single quote to create symbols out of sequences of characters, such as `'not-found`, `'valid`, or `'rule-33`.

 `append` concatenates two (or more) lists together.
 Try: `(append '(1 2 3) '(4 5 6))`
 </section>